Summer Developmental Courses

 To take a course at a different college, complete the following steps:

 - Before scheduling a course at another school, be sure that you are scheduling the right course.
 Academic Services and First Year Programs can provide you with a course equivalency, or you may look up equivalencies using our Transfer Course Equivalency Search.

 - Once you have identified an equivalent, contact the college you plan to attend to discuss the process you will need to complete to enroll in the course.

 - When you have completed the course, have the college or university send an official transcript to the Penn College Admissions Office.

 - You must earn a grade of “C” or higher (2.0 on a 4.0 scale) to transfer the course.
 Grades below C will not transfer.

 - Note: We must have evidence that you have completed a course with a C or higher before we will update your schedule.
-However, most summer classes end shortly before fall classes begin, and your official transcript might not arrive in time for the start of the semester.
+However, since most summer and fall classes end shortly before Penn College classes begin, your official transcript might not arrive in time for the start of the semester.
 Therefore, you may provide alternative documentation, such as an unofficial transcript showing your final grade or a grade report from your instructor; this will allow us to update your schedule prior to the first day of classes.
+Your documentation should be sent to the Registrar's Office.
 The Registrar’s Office will still require an official transcript from the other institution before granting the transfer credit.